Skip to main content

 Enrollment in an insurance plan ensures that you have access to health care.

 For example, if you start your program in Spring 2024, you will need to either enroll in a spring/summer plan or submit a waiver in the Winter Open Enrollment.
-Then as a returning student in the Fall 2024, you will need to enroll or waive again during the fall Open Enrollment.
+Then as a returning student in the Fall 2024, you will need to enroll or waive again during the Fall Open Enrollment.

-• New students who start their program in Spring 2024 will be required either enroll or waive during the Winter Open Enrollment (Dec 1 - Feb 15, 2024).
+• New students who start their program in Spring 2025 are required to enroll in SHIP or submit a waiver to opt out of SHIP during the Winter Open Enrollment (Dec 1 - Feb 15, 2025).
+A new waiver will be required in Fall 2025 (as a returning student).

 YES

-Graduate students enrolled in at least 48 units for the semester or 36 units for a 12-week term are considered full-time students.
-Calculate your units here
+Graduate students enrolled in at least 48 units for the semester, or 36 units for a 12-week term are considered full-time students.
+Calculate your units here.

-Part-time students, non-degree-seeking students, students in certificate programs, students in an exclusively online program, and/or students enrolled at the Shady Grove campus are eligible to purchase a Student Health Insurance Plan (SHIP).
+Part-time students, non-degree-seeking students, students in certificate programs, students in an exclusively online program, and/or students enrolled at the Shady Grove campus are eligible to purchase a SHIP.
 These student groups are NOT part of the mandatory enrollment/waiver process, but ARE ELIGIBLE to enroll in SHIP.
 These student groups will use the Voluntary Enrollment Process.

 Research Scholars and Postdoctoral Researchers are also eligible to purchase SHIP using the Voluntary Enrollment Process.